-Maybe you’re going to college for the first time, or maybe you’re transferring from another university, either way, you probably have some questions!
-We’ve put together this new applicant checklist so you can get an idea of what to expect and documents you might need as you fill out your application.
+Maybe you’re going to college for the first time, or maybe you’re transferring from another university, either way, you probably have some questions about applying!
+This page breaks down our application section by section so that you know what to expect and documents you might need as you fill out your application.

 Begin your application here!
 And remember, certain portions of the application can take some time to complete so the sooner you start, the better!

 In order to start an application you must have a BYU account.
 We've put together this helpful video which explains how you can discover if you already have an account, and if not, how you can create one:

 Make sure you read the Instructions in the right-hand column of the application as you go!
 These instructions update depending on which section of the application you are working on to provide relevant and helpful information.

 Be sure to refer to the STATUS section of the application frequently!
 This page will update as you progress through the application and will tell you what sections have been completed and what is still required before you can submit your application!

 Toggle ItemApplying to different Church Education System (CES) Schools